Gourmet Dining in Sydney

 There’s also serious sophistication to be found.
 Chiswick in Woollahra is surrounded by lush gardens and serves up a hearty menu with produce fresh from the kitchen garden.
 Monopole in Potts Point is dark and moody with a 500-strong wine list.
 Est is classic white tablecloth fine dining where delicate dishes are bursting with flavour.

+Eat every part of the fish (from scales to eyeballs) at sustainable seafood eatery Saint Peter in Paddington.
 Embrace old school glamour at Hubert, a classic French restaurant with a dining room decked out in wood and velvet, set below ground in the city centre.
 Still hungry?
 Book dinner at the casual-but-exceptional Ester in Chippendale, Bentley with its cult wine list of more than 1,000 bottles or Pilu at Freshwater for a taste of traditional Sardinia.
-Bon appetite!
+Bon appetit!